 I hope you enjoyed reading this blog post and can come away from it having learnt something new!

 Hi my name is Stacey Smiler, I am a married mother & teacher of 2 children; Keanu (6 years old) and Koel (7 months old).
 We currently live between New Zealand and Japan due to the nature of my husband’s work.
 We have been married for 7 years and have also lived in Australia.
 I am extremely grateful for the medical services in the countries in which we have lived.
-This is our unexpected story of Keanu’s medical journey so far….
+You can read more about us in our blog Keanu’s Story.

 You can find out more about epilepsy here: Epilepsy Society You can find out more about Lennox-Gastaut Syndrom from the National Organisation for Rare Disorders .
 You can find out more information about CHD2 gene mutation here: epilepsygenetics